themaster5209/zen-better-new-tab-button/README.md

 - Removed "New Tab" text, and the plus icon is centered for a clean look
 - Consistent spacing around the button, involving any pinned tabs above it and the divider when regular tabs are open
 - Works as intended regardless of whether you have pinned tabs in your workspace or not
-- Looks just as good with any UI font and in both light/dark modes
+- Looks just as good with any UI font and in both light/dark mode

 ### Installation
 Using Sine is recommended as of v1.0.3 as there is now a preference.
 Simply copy the URL to this repository and paste it into the box directly under the marketplace!
 Alternatively, you can search for this mod's name in Sine's marketplace search.